 Living apart together means being in a committed relationship but living at two different places, with or without marriage or; with or without kids.

 The concept of ‘living apart together’ is garnering recognition and acceptance all over the world.
-In Britain, 10% couples identify themselves as LAT couples.
-The numbers have gone higher in many places including U.S.A, Australia, and Canada etc.
+In Britain, 10% of couples identify themselves as LAT couples.
+The numbers have gone higher in many places including the U.S.A, Australia, and Canada etc.

 LAT is no different from any other relationship when it comes to rules in a relationship about commitment, fidelity etc and is therefore seemingly gaining popularity because it gives two people the freedom, choice of preference or simply a chance to save the marriage from falling apart due to failing in co-habiting together.